lianamerk/phage_groupII/README.md

 # 2025 Phage Group II Introns

 ## About
-Code corresponing to the paper:
+Code and data corresponing to the paper:

 > [**Group II Introns in Phage Genomes** (2025)]()
 >